 “It was a cottonmouth snake, 4 foot, and he pulled it out of pillow case and laid it on his chest and it ended up striking him on the face,” Belcher said.

-Sometimes the truth is as strange as fiction, but at least no penises were involved.
+Sometimes the truth is as strange as fiction, but at least no penises were involved in the real case.

 Neporent, Liz.
 “Florida Man Faces Charges After Being Bitten Attempting to Kiss Venomous Snake.”